Winter 2024 Topics Courses

-ENGL 3130 Modern and/or Contemporary British and/or Irish Literature Topic: Modern Irish Literature
+ENGL 3130 Modern British Literature

 English is a vibrant and warm home to a variety of undergraduate and graduate degree programs.
 Students can choose from undergraduate programs that offer foundation-building approaches to literary traditions in the English language (covering the Medieval and Renaissance, through the Enlightenment, Romantic, Victorian, to the Modern, Postmodern, and contemporary periods) as well as to writing and rhetoric.